mikebrophy90/milestone-1/README.md

   *  As a user i want to find a photographer that has different packages to choose from.
   *  As a user i want to be able to see examples of previous work.
   *  As a user i want to see customer reviews.
+  * As a returning user i have liked the style of photography and packages and want to book.

 * DESIGN